benwhalley/just-enough-r/docs/understanding-interactions.md

 ## Continuous predictors

-...
+XXX TODO

+User  `modelr::gather_predictions` to plot

 ## What next?

-You might like to move on to [making predictions from statistical models](predictions-and-margins.html), and plotting these.
+You might like to move on to [making predictions from models](predictions-and-margins.html), and plotting these.